Why Led Class is Different

 What Actually Happens in Led Class

-I start counting and you start moving.
+Tung starts counting and you start moving.
 No stopping, no breaks, no "let me just catch my breath."
-When I say "ekam," you inhale into Urdhva Hastasana.
-When I say "dve," you exhale into forward fold.
+When Tung says "ekam," you inhale into Urdhva Hastasana.
+When he says "dve," you exhale into forward fold.
 For 90 minutes straight.

-• I count every single breath and movement in Sanskrit
+• Tung counts every single breath and movement in Sanskrit

 • Everyone moves exactly together — no one ahead, no one behind

-• The same sequence I learned from Paramaguru Sharath Jois in Mysore
+• The same sequence Tung learned from Paramaguru Sharath Jois in Mysore

-• If you can't do a pose, you hold the previous one until we move on
+• If you cannot do a pose, you hold the previous one until the class moves on

-• The group energy makes you do things you didn't think you could
+• The group energy makes you do things you did not think you could

-• By the end, you're exhausted but your mind is completely calm
+• By the end, you are exhausted but your mind is completely calm

 Some teachers slow down or skip poses to make it "easier."
-I don't.
-This is the same count I learned in Mysore.
+Tung does not.
+This is the same count he learned in Mysore.
 If you need to rest, you rest in the pose while everyone else continues.

 Sanskrit Numbers Become Your Internal Rhythm